-Figure captions:
+Figure Legends

-Fig. 1: Growth curve of F. defendens bacterium in different media: A. Rich non-defined media: S-medium, NB, LB (LB Miller and LB Luria), B. Defined media based on K9 minimal salt medium, supplemented with a carbon source (glucose, galactose or myoinositol), with or without peptone.
-Five replicates for each medium were examined in three different experiments.
+Fig. 1: F. defendens bacterial growth curves in different media.
+A. Rich non-defined media: S-medium, NB, LB (LB Miller and LB Luria).
+B. Defined media based on K9 minimal salt medium, supplemented with a carbon source (glucose, galactose, or myoinositol), with or without peptone.
+Five replicates samples were assessed for each media formulation in three replicate experiments.

-Fig. 2: The inhibitory effect of different F. defendens filtrates on the culture growth of S. melliferum at two-time points (filtrates were tested after 4 and 10 days of F. defendens culture growth before filtration).
-High OD indicates low growth.
-Sterile medium was used as a negative control (NEG), and S. melliferum culture (approx. 107 CFU/ml) was grown in S-medium as a positive control (POS).
-Error bars represent standard deviations.
-All samples were examined in triplicates, and this figure represents one of the three biological experiments. *** represents a significant P-value = 0.00893
+Fig. 2: The inhibitory effects of different F. defendens filtrates on S. melliferum growth in culture at two time points.
+Filtrates were tested after 4 and 10 days of F. defendens growth prior to filtration.
+Higher OD values correspond to lower growth.
+Sterile medium served as a negative control (NEG), and S. melliferum (approx. 107 CFU/ml) was cultured in S-medium as a positive control (POS).
+Data are given as means with standard deviations from triplicate samples, with results being representative of three replicate experiments. ***P < 0.01

-Fig. 3: The effect of F. defendens filtrate on plant growth of phytoplasma infected periwinkle plantlets 21 days post-treatment: A. plant biomass of mature and new leaves.
-B. control- periwinkle plantlets treated with 1 ml filtrate of sterile S-medium.
-C. treated-periwinkle plantlets treated with 1 ml filtrate of F. defendens.
-Each plantlet was dipped in filtrate for 24 h before replanted in plant agar.
+Fig. 3: The effects of F. defendens filtrate treatment on the growth of phytoplasma-infected periwinkle plantlets at 21 days post-treatment.
+A. Plant biomass of mature and new leaves.
+B. Control filtrate-treated periwinkle plantlets treated with 1 mL of filtrate prepared from sterile S-medium.
+C. Filtrate-treated periwinkle plantlets treated with 1 mL of prepared F. defendens filtrate.
+Each plantlet was dipped in filtrate for 24 h before being replanted in plant agar.

-Fig. 4: F. defendens growth in SBP versus liquid culture, and the inhibitory effect of their metabolites on S. melliferum.
-Each method was examined by 8 repeats.
-A. Culture growth of F. defendens and its effect on the growth of S.melliferum: dark gray column represents live count of F. defendens in both methods; light gray column represent OD as a growth parameter for S. melliferum.
-High OD indicates low growth, low OD indicates high growth.
-Control= S. melliferum in sterile S-medium.
-B. Minimum Inhibitory Concentration (MIC) of filtrate from SBP versus liquid culture.
-The different filtrates, serially diluted by two-folds, were inoculated with S. melliferum and mixed with S-medium supplemented with phenol red.
-Yellow color represents S. melliferum growth, red signifies no growth.
-The same media without S. melliferum served as a negative control.
+Fig. 4: F. defendens growth in SBP versus liquid culture, and the inhibitory effect of secreted metabolites on S. melliferum growth.
+A. F. defendens culture growth and its effect on the growth of S.melliferum.
+The dark gray column corresponds to the live F. defendens cell count for each culture method, while the light gray column corresponds to the OD value as a readout for S. melliferum growth, with higher and lower OD values respectively corresponding to lower and higher levels of growth.
+S. melliferum in sterile S-medium served as a control.
+Each analysis was conducted with 8 replicates.
+B. Minimum Inhibitory Concentration (MIC) values for filtrates prepared from SBP or liquid culture.
+Different filtrates were subjected to serial two-fold dilution and mixed with S-medium containing phenol red.
+Yellow and red colors respectively correspond to S. melliferum growth and the absence of growth.
+S. melliferum-free medium served as a negative control.

-Supplementary:
+Supplementary Figures